pact-foundation/jest-pact/README.md

 export interface PactOptions {
   provider: string;
   consumer: string;
-  port?: number; // defaults to 8989 if not set pactfileWriteMode?: PactFileWriteMode;
+  port?: number; // defaults to a random port if not provided pactfileWriteMode?: PactFileWriteMode;
 }